Cima Una: History

 The first ascent of the summit was accomplished on July 26, 1879, by Loránd Eötvös, Michael Innerkofler, and F. Happacher via the south face.

 During the First World War, the peak initially served the Austrians as an observation tower for artillery.
 On the night of August 26, 1915, it was captured by an Alpini patrol which climbed the south face of the mountain.
 From then on, it was an essential pillar in the Italian attacking line.

 On the morning of October 12, 2007, a 40,000 m^{3} boulder fell from the mountain into the Fischleintal Valley.
 A dense cloud of dust and debris filled the entire valley.
 There were no hikers and mountaineers in the area of the rockfall, thus there were no deaths nor injuries.
 About 100 kilometers away in Innsbruck, this event was registered as an earthquake by seismographs.
-In order to better identify danger zones in the future, fixed points have been installed in the north face, which are used for monitoring by the South Tyrolean Provincial Geology.
+In order to better identify danger zones in the future, fixed points have been installed in the north face, which are used for monitoring by South Tyrolean Provincial Geology.